 However, when the first outbreak of a contagious animal disease occurs (i.e. Classical Swine Fever or Foot-and-Mouth Disease), the situation has to be considered extremely urgent.
 In some cases, due to the particular high-speed diffusion of some diseases, the reaction has to be immediate.
 For this reason 24 hour (round the clock) control on these notifications is needed.
 In view of this, the Head of Unit in DG SANTE can be contacted via GSM/mobile telephone and in case of disease outbreaks, the Head of Unit and/or other colleagues can then come to the office to cover the epidemic event.

 The presence of expert personnel with knowledge of veterinary legislation on animal health, contagious animal diseases and epidemiology is also needed to manage this kind of emergency situation.

-Animal disease information from Member States
+Animal disease information from EU countries

 A summary of the number of outbreaks and the date of the last outbreak notified to the European Union* is given in a table for the current year.
 It is updated on a regular basis.
 Overviews for the previous years can be found in the right hand side RELATED DOCUMENTS box.